Republicans In Push To Stall Health Overhaul

 NPR's David Welna has the story.

-Senator MARK BEGICH (Democrat, Alaska): Because what you will see on the other side is every imaginable amendment that we would love to see, many of them we'd probably would love to vote for.
+MARK BEGICH: Because what you will see on the other side is every imaginable amendment that we would love to see, many of them we'd probably would love to vote for.
 I'm not voting for any of them.

-Senator TOM COBURN (Republican, Oklahoma): This mend will prohibit prescriptions for recreational drugs for rapists and child molesters.
+TOM COBURN: This mend will prohibit prescriptions for recreational drugs for rapists and child molesters.

 WELNA: That's Oklahoma Republican Tom Coburn.
 He practically dared Democrats today to vote against extending a current ban on using federal health care dollars to buy erectile dysfunction drugs for convicted sex offenders.